ospahiu/Lab5_CPS616/README.md

-Cloesest Pair algorithm implemented for 2D points in Java.
+Closest Pair algorithm implemented for 2D points in Java.